Your Guide for Master's in Communication Graduate Programs for 2023

 - Some colleges may ask you to attend a mandatory orientation day which will usually include an interview to determine whether you are a suitable fit for them beyond academic achievements

-- An essay or essays answering questions about the industry that you should be able to answer either from work experience or studying for your bachelor's degree or relating to your personal career development goals.
-Things like "how will this master's degree help you in the pursuit of a career?"
+- An essay or essays answering questions about the industry that you should be able to answer either from work experience studying for your bachelor's degree or relating to your personal career development goals.
+Things like "how will this master's degree help you pursue a career?"

 - Master's in communication programs that concern skills development (like public relations and corporate communication) may require a resume with an extensive list of work experience